Giphy/giphy-js-sdk-core/README.md

 ```

 ### Subcategories Endpoint
-Get Subcategories for GIFs given a cateory.
-You will need this sub-category object to pull GIFs for this category.
+Get Subcategories for GIFs given a category.
+You will need this subcategory object to pull GIFs for this category.
 <br>
 <br>
 *Required Params*